ddeutils/ddedocs/docs/abstract/data_observability/index.md

 # Data Observability

-**Data observability** is an organization’s ability to fully understand the health of the data in their systems.
+**Data Observability** is an organization’s ability to fully understand the health of the data in their systems.
 Data observability eliminates data downtime by applying best practices learned from DevOps to data pipeline observability.